CONVENING NOTICE TO ATTEND THE ANNUAL ORDINARY SHAREHOLDERS’ MEETING TO BE HELD ON 26 MAY 2026

 AVAILABILITY OF DOCUMENTS

-The annual report and the documents which the law requires to be made available to the shareholders together with the present convening notice are available on the Company’s website (www.cenergyholdings.com), including the form to vote by mail and the proxy form.
+The annual report and the documents, which the law requires to be made available to the shareholders together with the present convening notice, are available on the Company’s website (www.viohalco.com), including the form to vote by mail and the proxy form.

-The shareholders may also review upon request all documents which the law requires to make available to them on business days and during normal office hours, at the registered office of the Company (30, avenue Marnix, 1000 Brussels, Belgium).
+The shareholders may also review upon request all documents, which the law requires to make available to them, on business days and during normal office hours, at the registered offices of the Company (30 avenue Marnix, 1000, Brussels, Belgium).

 COMMUNICATIONS TO THE COMPANY

-Prior written questions concerning items on the agenda, requests to amend the agenda of the Meeting, forms to vote by mail, proxy forms, all certificates and other documents which must be communicated to the Company pursuant to the present convening notice must be exclusively addressed to Ms. Catherine Massion, Cenergy Holdings SA (30 avenue Marnix, 1000 Brussels, Belgium / e-mail: administration@cenergyholdings.com / tel: + 32 2 224 09 60) in accordance with the modalities specified in the present convening notice.
+Prior written questions concerning items on the agenda, requests to amend the agenda of the Meeting, forms to vote by mail, forms to appoint proxyholders, all certificates and other documents which must be communicated to the Company pursuant to the present convening notice must be exclusively addressed to Catherine Massion, deputy manager, Viohalco SA, 30 avenue Marnix, 1000 Brussels, Belgium (tel: + 32 (0)2 224 09 11/ e-mail: administration@viohalco.com) in accordance with the modalities specified in the present convening notice.

 The Board of Directors